armory/docs-cdaas/content/en/reference/deployment/config-file/targets.md

 In this example, there are four targets: `dev`,  `infosec`, `staging`, and `prod-west`.
 After you deploy code to `infosec` and `staging`, you want to run jobs against those targets.
 If either of those jobs fails, CD-as-a-Service does not deploy to `prod-west`.

 `prod-west`'s `afterDeployment` conditions perform an analysis and call a webhook that sends a "deployment complete" notification.

-If the `analysis` condition fails, CD-as-a-Service rolls back the target deployment.
+>If the `analysis` condition fails, CD-as-a-Service does **not** roll back the prod-west deployment because the analysis condition is in an `afterdeployment` constraint.
+However, if you include the `analysis` step in your strategy and that `analysis` step fails, CD-as-a-Service **does** roll back the deployment.

 ```yaml
 targets: